rust-lang/rust/doc/tutorial.md

 extern mod my_auxiliary_farm (name = "farm", author = "mjh");
 ~~~~

-If any of the requested metadata does not match then the crate
+If any of the requested metadata do not match, then the crate
 will not be compiled successfully.

 ## A minimal example